-Generally, there are 5 solutions to try once youriPhone keeps asking for Apple ID password.
+Generally, there are 6 solutions to try once your iPhone X keeps Asking for Apple ID password.

-It is the simplest method to solve this problem.
+It is the simplest method to solve iPhone 8 keeps asking for apple id.
 It works most of the time for iPhone problems.

-I hate the tedious process, and I'd rather force iPhone to reboot with the freeware ReiBoot.
+I hate the tedious process, and I'd rather force iPhone to reboot with the freeware Any iOS System Repair.
 It enables me to reboot iPhone with 2 clicks and fixes a lot of iPhone stuck issues.

 Still, iPhone repeatedly asks for Apple ID password?
 Then there's the iCloud account settingsthat you need to check out: sign out iCloud and log in again with steps below.